 First, there’s Iterative Planning.
-Any discussion about Agile has to mention Iterations as part of it’s structure.
-And in Planning, it’s no different.
-On a recurring basis, the Agile Business Analyst reviews, refines and prioritizes the work based on the latest insights.
+Any discussion about Agile has to mention Iterations as part of its structure.
+And in planning, it’s no different.
+On a recurring basis, the Agile Business Analyst reviews, refines, and prioritizes the work based on the latest insights.

 So, How do we know what is the Priority?
 How do we know what to Adapt?
-The answer is “Feedback.”
+The answer is, “Feedback.”

 To get feedback, the Agile Business Analyst forms communication between a lot of different folks within or external to the organization.

 The Analyst may observe or get information from sources, some of which might not be included in the organization chart, such as Competitors.
-These may be the hostile witness, as they don’t want to give up a competitive advantage.
+These may be hostile witnesses, as they don’t want to give up a competitive advantage.
 But there are ways to know what a competitor is doing.
 In retail, all you have to do is walk into their store.
 Or maybe read their Advertisements.